-The DiJulius Group’s Chief Revolution Officer John DiJulius interviews Stan Slap, renowned thought leader in company culture.
+The DiJulius Group’s Chief Revolution Officer and consultant John DiJulius interviews Stan Slap, renowned thought leader in company culture.
 Stan’s books on business culture have landed on the bestseller list of The New York Times, The Wall Street Journal, and USA Today.
 He is the CEO of the international consulting company called, by a remarkable coincidence, SLAP.
 Stan recently wrote an incredible white paper called Tough Times: Tougher Teams.

 What you will learn:

 - Who cares why things suck?
 What’s important is what you do about it